Shruti-16/Face-Mask-Detection-Using-Python/README.md

 # Face-Mask-Detection-Using-Python
 Face mask detection project using python : Tensorflow, Keras, OpenCV.
-Have used DNN networks and comparatively large dataset.
+In the project the video source is used.
+The mask detector model is trained using tensoflow and MobileNet V2 is used.